alcionai/corso/docs/docs/developers/linters.md

 The configuration file allows for regex in the text property, so it’s useful to include the linter/rule that triggered the message.
 This ensures the lint error is only ignored for that linter.
-Combining the linter/rule with the error message text specific to that error also helps avoid ignoring other lint errors.
+Combining the linter/rule with the error message text specific to that error also helps minimize collisions with other lint errors.

-## Interpreting linter output

-Some linters have output messages that don't make clear what the issue is.
-The following subsections give the version of golangci-lint that they apply to, the linter in question, and give guidance on interpreting lint messages.
+## Common problem linters

+Some linter messages aren't clear about what the issue is.
+Here's common cryptic messages we've dealt with in the past and how you can fix the problems the linters flag.
+Each subsection also includes the version of golangci-lint it applies to and the linter in question.

 ### `gci` `Expected 's', Found 'a' at file.go`

 This applies to golangci-lint v1.45.2 for the `gci` linter and is due to an import ordering issue.
 It occurs because imports in the file aren't grouped according to the import rules for Corso.
-Corso code should have three distinct import groups, system imports, third party imports, and imports of other Corso code like below.
+Corso code should have three distinct import
+groups: system imports, third party imports, and imports of other Corso packaged;
+see the example below.
 Typically the cause of a `gci` lint error is a Corso import in the block for third party libraries.

 ```go